General information and issues about Hickok testers

 White "rust" powder on chassis.

-Be careful with the white power, which is like a dust layer on most older chassis.
+Be careful with that white dust layer on some older chassis.
 I don't know what this is, but I hope it is not cadmium plating.
 That was thought to be "not so" poisonous, until now we know better.
 If you have a chassis like that, clean it at a windy day, outside the house.
-It can be removed very well, but don't breath that dust.
+It can be brushed off very well, but don't breath that dust.
 I don't know what it is.

 50Hz or 60 Hz?

-The Hickoks are made for 60Hz, only the military types can work until 400Hz.
-There can be an issue that when working at 50Hz instead of 60Hz, the fuse lamp may start to glow very little at ideal, not testing a tube.
+The Hickoks are made for 60Hz, and not for 50Hz.
+(Except those with 2x115V on the transformer, like the 539, and the military types can work up to 400Hz.
+There can be an issue that when working at 50Hz instead of 60Hz, the fuse lamp may start to glow very little when not testing a tube.
 This should not be the case at 60HZ, but at 50Hz, it can happen.
-It seems to have no effect for the rest of it.
+The fact that the fuse lamp reacts differently, tells us the transformer reacts different.
+It seems to have no very large effect, but you are better off re-calibrating a 60Hz model if you want to use it on 50Hz.